 - Don’t expect perfection.
 Don’t expect 100% from yourself.
 Perfection is an illusion.
 Just don’t even go there.
 You’ll create more stress for yourself and find a reason to stop trying.

 - Clear your plate.
 Sometimes self-care involves removing something from your plate rather than adding to it.
 Setting a boundary, leaving a relationship, canceling a membership — at times, saying ‘no’ can feel more like saying yes, especially when you’re feeling overwhelmed.

 - Put it on paper.
 Sketch out your plan on paper and place it somewhere visible.
 If you journal in the morning before starting your day, use your plan as a bookmark.
 If you mindlessly grab unhealthy snacks from your kitchen frequently, put it there.
 Writing down your intentions and reviewing them regularly makes it more likely that you’ll take action.

 - Rate Your 8 every day.
 Get into the habit of taking your self-care pulse daily on a daily basis.
 I rate my 8 every morning as part of my morning practice.
 It takes about 20 seconds to sketch out, and the impact of that simple task sets the stage for my entire day.
 It helps me identify faulty thinking patterns and strategically weave self-care into my day.
 Some of my clients carry the 8-dimensional model in their purse, or hang it on their bathroom mirror.

-Download the self-care plan worksheet and fill it with things that make you happy and healthy.
+To get started right away, download the self-care plan worksheet and fill it with things that make you happy and healthy.
 There’s no right or wrong answer when it comes to designing your self-care practice.
 As long as it’s supporting your health, you’re on the right track.